This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 350°F. Spray and line your chosen pan with parchment.
+• Preheat the oven to 350°F. Spray your chosen pan and line it with parchment.

-• In the bowl of a stand mixer fitted with the paddle attachment, combine butter, sugar, vanilla, flour, oats, soda and salt.
-Mix on low speed to combine.
-You can also melt the butter and then mix the dough by hand.
+• In the bowl of a stand mixer fitted with the paddle attachment, combine butter, brown sugar, vanilla, flour, oats, baking soda, and salt.
+Mix on low speed until a cohesive dough forms.
+Alternatively, melt the butter and mix by hand.

 Video